 - He once broke twelve concrete blocks with his hand, while keeping the egg he was holding intact.
 He sustained little injuries.

-- He has broken his nose thrice, injured his knees, dislocated both his shoulders, his pelvis and sternum and crushed his thighs between two vehicles.
+- Chan has broken his nose thrice, injured his knees, dislocated both his shoulders, his pelvis and sternum and crushed his thighs between two vehicles.

 - He won a Guinness World record for “Most stunts by a living actor”.

 - Chan never really liked the Rush Hour series but did it because he was paid a very irresistible sum of money.
 Jackie Chan Admits He Is Not a Fan of ‘Rush Hour’ Film.

 - He carried multiple guns and even a grenade to protect himself and his other artists from the Triad in the 80s and 90s.
 A triad is one of many branches of Chinese transnational organized crime syndicates based in China, Hong Kong, Macau, and Taiwan and in countries with significant Chinese populations.

 - He has his own stunt fighters that communicate when they attack him by very specific grunting noises.

 - He loves football and supports the Hong Kong National football team, the England national football team, and Manchester City.